Indonesia Temporarily Restricts the Entry of Foreign Visitors

 - Indonesian citizens can return but also have to undergo quarantine for five days and take a COVID-19 test upon arrival.
 However, these services will be free of charge for Indonesian citizens.

-Indonesia has extended the temporary restrictions on the entrance of foreign visitors until February 8, 2021 in a bid to prevent the spread of the new COVID-19 strain.
+Indonesia has extended the temporary restrictions on the entrance of most foreign visitors until February 22, 2021, in a bid to prevent the spread of the new COVID-19 strain.

 The new strain, known as VOC 202012/01 and was first recorded in the UK, includes a genetic mutation that could result in the virus being up to 70 percent more transmissible.
 There have been no official cases of the new strain in Indonesia; however, the country’s neighbors Singapore, Australia, Vietnam, and Malaysia have reported cases.In response, the COVID-19 Task Force issued Circular Letter No. 4 of 2020, which temporarily bans the entry of all foreign visitors except for high-level government officials or foreigners with work or residency permits.
 Indonesian citizens will be allowed to return as normal, however, both international and local travelers will have to undergo more stringent healthcare checks upon entry into the country.